astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

-# Where our heroes tackle dependencies, contexts, and a new level of meta
+# Where our heroes tackle a new level of meta, dependencies, and contexts

 <!--
 ```makam